 While The Young Reader is geared toward parents of younger children, you can use the strategies in this book to help anyone of any age learn how to read.

 My name is Jackie, and I’m the host of the HomeSchool ThinkTank Parenting Podcast.
 I want to introduce you to an excellent book that will help parents and teachers guide early readers toward a love of reading.

 If you want to help your child build literacy skills, then get The Young Reader by Margaret Craig.
 This quick & easy to read book is filled with tips and strategies you can use as you teach your child to read.

 Whether you’re reading board books with your toddler, early chapter books with your elementary-age child, or even helping a slow reader or an older reluctant reader, you’ll find these guidelines to be useful.

 Who Is Margaret Craig?

 The Young Reader is not curriculum.
-It is a gathering of tips that help parents teach their children to read.
-You can apply these strategies to any book you’re reading with your child.
+It is a gathering of tips & strategies that help parents teach their children how to read.
+You can apply these strategies to any book you read with your child.

 This book is an easy, interesting, useful, and quick read for busy parents.

 In my opinion, teaching your children how to read is one of the single most important things you can do as a parent, because when your children know how to read, they have greater access to information.